Damar, Kansas

 Vintage Damar, Kansas.

-By 1910, Damar was described as “one of the thriving towns of Rooks County,” with a money order postoffice with one rural route, express and telegraph offices, telephone connections, a Catholic church and convent, and was the principal shipping point for the western part of the county.
+By 1910, Damar was described as “one of the thriving towns of Rooks County,” with a money order post office with one rural route, express and telegraph offices, telephone connections, a Catholic church, and a convent.
+He was the principal shipping point for the western part of the county.

 The Topeka State Journal of July 27, 1910, said:

-“Five years ago there were less than half a dozen buildings on the Damar townsite.
-Today it has a thrifty population of about 300; it has two general stores, lumber yard, bank, hardware and implements, two elevators, a drug store, furniture, and several smaller places.
+“Five years ago, there were less than half a dozen buildings on the Damar townsite.
+Today, it has a thrifty population of about 300; it has two general stores, a lumber yard, a bank, hardware and implements, two elevators, a drug store, furniture, and several smaller places.
 The deposits in the state bank reach close to the $50,000 mark.”

-St. Joseph Catholic Church in Damar, Kansas by Kathy Weiser-Alexander.
+St. Joseph Catholic Church in Damar, Kansas, by Kathy Alexander.

-St. Joseph Catholic Church in Damar, Kansas by Kathy Weiser-Alexander.
+St. Joseph Catholic Church in Damar, Kansas, by Kathy Alexander.

-All masses were given in French, the language of Damar residents, until 1923 when the bishop and new Priest Father Diss declared that all masses would be spoken in English.
-Though additional changes were made over the years, it retains much of its work and design to this day.
+All masses were given in French, the language of Damar residents, until 1923, when the bishop and new Priest, Father Diss, declared that all masses would be spoken in English.
+Though additional changes were made over the years, it still retains much of its work and design.
 Recognized as one of the most beautiful churches in the area, the building was listed on the National Historic Register in 2005.

-In 1920, Damar had three elevators, two implement dealerships, a hardware store, lumber yard, dry goods store, grocery stores, a barbershop, a bank, and an opera hall.
+In 1920, Damar had three elevators, two implement dealerships, a hardware store, a lumber yard, a dry goods store, grocery stores, a barbershop, a bank, and an opera hall.

-Today, the town’s population is only about 125 but its French Canadian heritage is reflected in many of the buildings throughout the town.
-Its Main Street continues to feature a cafe, beauty salon, gift shop, bar, and the “French Quarter” Visitor’s Center.
+Today, the town’s population is only about 125, but its French Canadian heritage is reflected in many of the buildings throughout the town.
+Its Main Street features a cafe, beauty salon, gift shop, bar, and the “French Quarter” Visitor’s Center.

 Damar is located about 20 miles southwest of Stockton, the county seat.